Inkapable/spotify-viewer/README.md

 **Note**: Due to [#492](https://github.com/spotify/web-api/issues/492) of the Spotify Web API, there is currently no way to stream the now playing song.
 By such, this project is meant to be self-hosted to avoid rate-limiting.

-If you want to use the project you should fork it and build with Netlify or Github Pages using your own API keys (see TODO).
+If you want to use the project you should fork it and build with Netlify or Github Pages using your own API keys (see [How to use](#how-to-use)).

 The demo website above only serves as demonstration, there is no guarantee it won't be rate-limited due to the nature of the API calls